ddev/ddev/README.md

-  list         List applications that exist locally logs         Get the logs from your running services. restart      Restart the local development environment for a site. rm           Remove an application's local services. sequelpro    Easily connect local site to sequelpro ssh          SSH to an app container. start        Start the local development environment for a site.
+  list         List applications that exist locally logs         Get the logs from your running services. restart      Restart the local development environment for a site. remove           Remove an application's local services. sequelpro    Easily connect local site to sequelpro ssh          SSH to an app container. start        Start the local development environment for a site.